JohnGoldsmith/dotnetrdf-wiki/UserGuide-Storage-Stardog.md

 ## Transactions

-Stardog is one of the few stores currently supported that support transactions, see the [[UserGuide/Storage/Transactions|Transactions API]] page for an overview of those APIs.
+Stardog is one of the few stores currently supported that support transactions, see the [[Transactions API|UserGuide-Storage-Transactions]] page for an overview of those APIs.
 If the Transaction APIs are not explicitly used each operation occurs in its own transaction which is auto-committed at the end of its operation.

 # Managing a Server